 Hamburg-Harburg station, Railway station in Harburg, Germany.

-The station provides regional and intercity train connections, including ICE routes to Munich and Frankfurt, while integrating with local bus services at its front entrance.
+The station serves regional trains, long-distance services, and ICE routes to cities like Munich and Frankfurt, with bus connections at the front entrance.
+Travelers will find clear signage and regular train departures throughout the day.

 Location: Harburg